aanderson120/team-contacts/README.md

 | [License Information](#license-information) |

   ## Installation
-  Application is deployed through heroku otherwise the packages required to run this program are: react, axios, boostrap.
+  Packages required to run this program are: react, axios, boostrap.

   ## Use
   Use react to search through a database that allows the user to view their team directory and have access to contact information as well as sort their employees by name.